riganti/dotvvm-docs/Controls/bootstrap5/CloseButton/sample1/sample.md

-## Sample 1: Dismissed command
+## Sample 1: Close button

-You can set `Dismissed` command which will be executed after pressing the CloseButton.
+`Close button` control can be used while using custom header templates.